JNaasz/JNaasz/README.md

 - 👋 Hi, I’m @JNaasz
 - 👀 I’m interested in ...
-Learning as much as possible and getting better at the things I already know
+Learning as much as possible and getting better at the things I'm already comfortable with
 - 🌱 I’m currently learning ...
 React
 - 📫 How to reach me ... naasz.jl@gmail.com